Let’s Work Together:

 Contact

 Although I am in the midst of completing a master’s in mental health counseling degree, I am not a licensed mental health counselor.
-The services I offer here are not meant as a substitute for medical care.
-There are some resources available HERE.
+The services I offer here are not meant as a substitute for medical care or professional mental health support from a counselor, social worker or licensed medical provider.